cpsource/web-login-logout/tasker/README.md

 # The tasker sub-system gives bash to html/php/css.

+This code, in its entirety, was written by ChatGPT in only four hours.
+It made only one mistake, which it corrected when I pointed it out.

 ## How does it work ?

   * html/php writes instructions into a SQLite database, called tasker.db